 In the United States, 88% of people eat turkey on Thanksgiving.
 That leaves a lot of room for hand injuries!
-It’s not uncommon to accidentally cut yourself while carving a turkey or other meats.
-Unfortunately, carving injuries can be serious, sometimes involving amputation.
-Here’s how you can safely carve a turkey this Thanksgiving:
+For many, carving a turkey is something they do only once per year, and it’s not uncommon to accidentally cut yourself while carving a turkey or other meats.
+Unfortunately, carving injuries can be serious.
+Cuts from a knife can be so severe that it sometimes requires amputation.
+The surgeon members of the American Society for Surgery of the Hand have provided these tips on how to carve a turkey safely:

 - Never cut toward yourself.
 Your free hand should be placed opposite the side you are carving towards.
 Don’t place your hand underneath the blade to catch the slice of meat.

 - If possible, use an electric knife for the carving.
-Use kitchen shears to cut the bones and joints of the turkey.
+An electric knife will not require any force to cut the turkey.
+Be sure to use sharp kitchen shears (scissors) to cut the bones and joints of the turkey with ease.

 - Do not let children assist with the carving, cutting or chopping.